sergepaulc/Meerkat/README.md

 + Launch product releases and road maps
 + Manage product teams, milestones, and risks

-Meerkat includes everything that a product manager needs to document, track, and share about his product with his team, and in particular:
+Meerkat includes everything that a product manager needs to document, track, and share about her or his product with his team, and in particular:

 - The product use cases
 - The product requirements